Go Homemove to the page

 Best Webflow Templates for Healthcare and Medtech Companies in 2026

-What healthcare and medtech websites actually need to build patient trust - and the templates built for it
+What healthcare and medtech websites actually need to build patient trust - and the templates built for it.

 In healthcare, the website is not just a marketing asset.
 It is the first clinical impression.
 And in a sector built entirely on trust, that impression either earns the appointment or hands it to someone else.
+According to rater8's 2025 patient survey of 1,008 U.S. adults, 84% of patients check online reviews before choosing a new provider — and 61% now prioritise those reviews over personal referrals from friends and family.
+A well-structured, credible website is the foundation that makes those reviews land.

 This guide covers the best Webflow templates for healthcare providers, medtech companies, biotech startups, and research organisations in 2026.
 Each template is reviewed on what actually matters for this audience: patient trust signals, clinical credibility, appointment booking compatibility, and whether the structural depth matches the complexity of healthcare content.

-What healthcare and medtech websites actually need
+What do healthcare and medtech websites actually need?

 Healthcare websites carry a higher trust burden than almost any other category.
 The visitor may be anxious, in pain, or making a significant decision about their health or their organisation.
 Generic templates designed for agencies or SaaS products consistently fail this audience — not because they look bad, but because their information hierarchy is built around conversion, not trust.